emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 * If repo-grep-subfolder is set, the search is restricted to that subfolder under the root.
 * If repo-grep-from-folder-above is non-nil (as in `repo-grep-multi`), the search starts from the parent directory of the detected root.

-Regardless of how the root is detected, repo-grep searches all files within that root — not just those tracked by version control.
+Regardless of how the root is detected, `repo-grep` searches all files within that root — not just those tracked by version control.
 This makes it ideal for scanning generated files, uncommitted changes, and legacy code alongside source files.

 ### Reviewing results

 Search results appear in a dedicated `*grep*` buffer.
 Each result is a clickable link — click (or press `RET`) to jump directly to the matching line in its file.
-You can also navigate between matches using `n` (next) and `p` (previous) within the grep buffer, making it easy to browse through results without using the mouse or switching windows.
+You can also navigate between matches using `n` (next) and `p` (previous) within the grep buffer, making it easy to browse through results without using the mouse or switching windows. `q` will quit the `*grep*` buffer if you want to return to your file quickly.

-With just one keystroke, repo-grep turns symbol lookup into a fast, interactive process — no need to leave Emacs or set up project metadata.
+With just one keystroke, `repo-grep` turns symbol lookup into a fast, interactive process — no need to leave Emacs or set up project metadata.

 [Back to top ↑](#table-of-contents)